Skip to content

 \ /

-Core services (grep/search + fixture-driven corpora)
+Core corpus services (ingest/search/get + fixture-driven corpora)

 Data Model Principles